-In collaboration with the Head teacher and governing body, the SENDCo determine the strategic development of the SEND policy and provision with the ultimate aim of raising the achievement of pupils with SEND.
+In collaboration with the Headteacher and local governing body, the SENDCo determine the strategic development of the SEND policy, agreed by Ventrus SEND Network, and provision with the ultimate aim of raising the achievement of pupils with SEND.

 The SENDCo takes day-to-day responsibility for the operation of the SEND policy and co-ordinates the provision for individual children, working closely with staff, parents/carers and external agencies.
-The SENDCo provides relevant professional guidance to colleagues with the aim of securing highquality teaching for children with special educational needs.
+The SENDCo provides relevant professional guidance to colleagues with the aim of securing highquality teaching for children with Special Educational Needs.